hanabi/hanabi.github.io/README.md

 | The Gentleman's Discard | Duneaught
 | The Layered Gentleman's Discard | Duneaught
 | The Tempo Clue Chop Move | Zamiel
-| Discard Elimination & The Elimination Blind Play | Aridolomo (with revisions from Hyphen-ated & Duneaught)
+| Discard Elimination & The Elimination Blind-Play | Aridolomo (with revisions from Hyphen-ated & Duneaught)
 | Immediate Double Clue | Duneaught
 | The Elimination Finesse | Zamiel & Ahming
-| The Elimination Blind Play Riding Deduction | Duneaught
+| The Elimination Riding Deduction | Duneaught
 | The Free Choice Finesse | Hyphen-ated
 | The Trash Push | Duneaught
 | The Trash Bluff | Duneaught
 | The Trash Finesse | Duneaught
 | The Double Trash Finesse | Duneaught
 | The Trash Push Finesse | Duneaught
-| The Hesitation Blind Play | Zamiel
+| The Hesitation Blind-Play | Zamiel
 | The Priority Prompt & The Priority Finesse | Libster & Zamiel
 | The Priority Bluff & The Priority Layered Finesse | Zamiel
 | The Dupe Bluff | Duneaught